 If, after reading through the information about the groups, training courses or workshops, you are not sure whether one of the groups may be suitable for you, please choose 'An individual appointment with a student psychologist' on the application form, and we will look into the matter with you.

-If this is not the case, you will be invited for an appointment.
-During the first interview, an assessment is made of the nature, seriousness and background of the problems you experience and the type of support that best suits them.
-This can be a number of individual sessions (maximum of 4) with one of our psychologists, or in some cases participation in one of our groups, workshops or training courses for students or PhD students.
+During an interview, we make an assessment of your problems and the type of support that best suits them.
+This can be a number of individual sessions (maximum of 4) with one of our psychologists, or in some cases participation in one of our groups.

 All meetings are also strictly confidential.
-In the case of a referral (to Arkin, another mental health institution or an independent care provider), information will only be exchanged if you give your written permission.
+In the case of a referral, information will only be exchanged if you give your written permission.